-WorkCover may register the employer or the group as a self-insured employer or a group of self-insured employers.
+WorkCoverSA may register the employer or the group as a self-insured employer or a group of self-insured employers.

-- (b) all the relevant circumstances (including the elements referred to in this chapter and Chapter 3) will be considered by WorkCover in making its decision to approve or reject an application. - (c) WorkCover will issue a notice of grant of registration as a selfinsured employer for a specified period on registration being granted.
+- all the relevant circumstances (including the elements referred to in this chapter and Chapter 3) will be considered by WorkCoverSA in making its decision to approve or reject an application. - WorkCoverSA will issue a notice of registration as a self-insured employer for a specified period.

-4.7.2 Decision by the Board
+4.7.2.
+Decision by the Board

-- (a) An application for the granting of registration as a self- insured employer or renewal of that registration must be determined either by the Board or its duly authorised delegate for the exercise of that function ('delegate'). - (b) The Board or its delegate will not consider an application until all evaluations are completed to the satisfaction of WorkCover. - (c) The Board's or its delegate's decision to reject an application for the grant of self-insured employer registration is subject to appeal as set out in Chapter 5.
+- An application for registration as a self- insured employer or renewal of that registration must be determined either by the Board or its duly authorised delegate for the exercise of that function ('delegate'). - The Board or its delegate will not consider an application until all evaluations are completed to the satisfaction of WorkCoverSA. - c) The Board's or its delegate's decision to reject an application for selfinsured employer registration is subject to appeal as set out in Chapter 5.

-4.7.3 Effective date
+4.7.3.
+Effective date

-- (a) Pursuant to section 60(6) of the Act, registration takes effect from a date fixed by WorkCover. - (b) WorkCover cannot backdate a registration.
+- a) Pursuant to section 60(6) of the Act, registration takes effect from a date fixed by WorkCoverSA. - WorkCoverSA cannot backdate a registration.

-4.7.4 Period of registration
+4.7.4.
+Period of registration

-Pursuant to section 60(4)(d) of the Act, WorkCover may grant registration of an employer as a self-insured employer for a period not exceeding three years as determined by WorkCover.
+Pursuant to section 60(4)(d) of the Act, WorkCoverSA may grant registration of an employer as a self-insured employer for a period not exceeding three years as determined by WorkCoverSA.

-4.7.5 Initial period of registration
+4.7.5.
+Initial period of registration

-- (a) A self-insured employer will ordinarily be granted registration for an initial period not exceeding two years determined in accordance with the natural consequences model.
-That registration will be subject to evaluation against the standards relating to claims management and rehabilitation before the expiry of the first year and otherwise in accordance with the natural consequences model.
-Should the self-insured employer fail such evaluation, WorkCover may take such action, including revocation, as it deems appropriate in the circumstances, having regard to the nature of the non-compliance. - (b) At the end of the initial period of registration, a self-insured employer may apply to WorkCover to renew its registration for a further period (not exceeding three years) in accordance with section 60(6) of the Act and the period of this renewal shall be determined in accordance with the natural consequences model.
+- a) A self-insured employer will ordinarily be granted a conditional registration for an initial period not exceeding two years.
+That registration will be subject to evaluation against the standards relating to claims management and rehabilitation on or about the expiry of the first year.
+Should the self-insured employer fail such evaluation, WorkCoverSA may take such action as it deems appropriate in the circumstances, having regard to the nature of the non-compliance. - b) At the end of the initial period of registration, a self-insured employer may apply to WorkCoverSA to renew its registration for a further period (not exceeding three years) in accordance with section 60(6) of the Act.

-4.8 Outline of application process
+4.8.
+Outline of application process